asseco-voice/laravel-custom-fields/README.md

 A single custom field can be one of 3 types:

 - ``Plain`` - standard single-value properties like int/string/date etc.
 - ``Remote`` - multiple values which can be fetched from an arbitrary endpoint.
+Mappings can be provided in `localKey => remoteKey` format to provide display helpers for front end.
 - ``Selection`` - provide a set of predefined values from which you can select one or many.

 It can have: